ferrous-systems/rust-training/training-slides/src/embedded-async.md

 ## The `await` keyword

-- `await`ing a `async` fn is essentially resolving the future it returns to completion.
+- `await`ing a `async` fn is resolving the future it returns to completion.
 - Every `await` is a point in code where the execution of the future might be paused and the current execution context needs to be saved.
 - Essentially, `await`s are transition points of the compiler generated state machines.